 Cranberry Apple Chutney

-- In a saucepan sauté cook diced apples, cranberries, sugar in the raw and cinnamon stick.
+- In a saucepan sauté cook diced apples, cranberries, sugar, cinnamon stick and star anise.

-- Once the cranberries begin to burst add the bbq rub, lemon juice, apple juice and cider vinegar.
+- Once the cranberries begin to burst add the lemon juice, apple cider and cider vinegar.
 Reduce until chutney begins to thicken then remove from heat.

-- Remove cinnamon stick then add scallions and honey, stir every few minutes until chutney cools to room temperature then transfer to a container and refrigerate.
+- Remove cinnamon stick and star anise then add honey, stir every few minutes until chutney cools to room temperature then transfer to a container and refrigerate.

 This Page contains Affiliate Links